 Many owners worry about the timing of this important decision.
 Will they make the decision too late because they do not want to lose their pet but then worry that they may selfishly have prolonged their pets suffering?
 Will they act too soon and deprive themselves and their pet some time together?

-- Can your pet still eat, drink, sleep, toilet and move around reasonably comfortably?
+- Can my pet still eat, drink, sleep, toilet and move around reasonably comfortably?

 At Green Pastures, we will help you with this process and, if asked, will make a recommendation.
-Sadly few pets die peacefully in their sleep at home and most reach a point when their quality of life is unsatisfactory and a decision for euthanasia has to be made.
+As pet owners, we all hope they will pass away peacefully in their sleep at a ripe, old age, but in reality this is very rare. most animals will suffer a great deal before they reach that point and a decision for euthanasia has to be made ideally before they get to that point.

 If you have the opportunity to visit or speak to us before the euthanasia appointment, we can between us plan the appointment which minimises the inevitable stress.